harness/developer-hub/docs/continuous-delivery/get-started/cd-tutorials/gcp-cloud-func.md

 You've just learned how to use Harness CD to deploy an application using a Google Cloud Functions gen 1 to Google Cloud.

-#### What's Next?

-- Keep learning about Harness GitOps.
+Keep learning about Harness GitOps.
 Create a GitOps ApplicationSet and PR Pipeline in Harness GitOps by following this [guide](/docs/continuous-delivery/gitops/applicationsets/harness-git-ops-application-set-tutorial).
-- Visit the [Harness Developer Hub](https://developer.harness.io/) for more tutorials and resources.

 </TabItem>
 </Tabs>